Nearly any review you read for Salt Bistro in Boulder will tell you to try the dark chocolate caramel salt tart.

 The tart itself starts from the bottom up with a soft crust, a thick layer of gooey caramel, a dark-chocolate coating and a dusting of sea salt.
-The menu recommends pairing it with Roundhouse Corretto, a vanilla-enhanced coffee liqueur that’s made in small batches by Boulder’s own Vapor Distillery, using locally roasted coffee from the Unseen Bean (also a Boulder company).
+The menu recommends pairing it with Arrosta Cofee, coffee liqueur that’s made in small batches by Boulder’s own Vapor Distillery, using hand-ground and cold-brewed Madagascar bourbon vanilla coffee beans.

 It’s no coincidence that Salt recommends a locally produced beverage to accompany the tart.
 In fact, the restaurant’s menu is built around fresh ingredients that are grown as close to its Pearl Street Mall location as possible.